 The Downtown Trail loop goes through Libbey Park and downtown Ojai.
 It’s a great way to see the town if you didn’t before.

 There is also a Woodland Loop that we want to check out next time.

 If you’re really ambitious, you can take the Ojai-Ventura Bike path all the way to downtown Ventura!
 Not sure if I’d use the resort rental bike for this one, but the trail is paved the whole way and removed from traffic!

 Next time we’d also like to check out the local hiking trails!
 Other activities include horseback riding, wine tasting, and shopping.
 Oh, and of course, golfing!
 Some exercise machines and weights were available outside the gym.
 There is also the spa, but of course, that was closed when we went due to COVID-19.

 Unless you’re going the inland route, your trip to Ojai will take you through the town of Ventura.

-We decided to stop in the Old Town area on our way home.
-It’s on Main Street starting from the Mission San Buenaventura running several blocks east of there.
+We decided to stop in the Old Town area on our way home after our first trip.
+Old Town is on Main Street starting from the Mission San Buenaventura running several blocks east of there.

 The street was closed off to traffic and turned into a pedestrian-only area, allowing the restaurants to have lots of wonderful outdoor seating.
 There were a variety of unique and charming thrift stores, gift shops, clothing stores, and other quirky one-of-a-kind shops there.
 It was a great way to end our trip before heading home.